 Despite the range of existing methods, the concern persists that aggregate data could result in an ecological fallacy.
 Some practitioners take a cautious stance, refusing to make any inferences with aggregate data.
-A wider community, including those beyond academia---EI is widely used to draw inferences about racially polarized voting in Voting Rights Act cases in the U.S.---uses the existing EI methods regularly, and sometimes without interrogating the possibility of an ecological fallacy.
-While many are aware that inferences with aggregate data risk making an ecological fallacy, the conditions under which these fallacies can occur are rarely articulated precisely.
+A wider community, including those beyond academia, uses the existing EI methods regularly---EI is widely used to draw inferences about racially polarized voting in Voting Rights Act cases in the U.S.---and sometimes without interrogating the possibility of an ecological fallacy.
+However, the conditions under which these fallacies can occur are rarely articulated precisely.

-In this paper, we provide a reassessment of ecological inference methods.
-The existing methodological literature on EI tends to treat EI almost as a unique problem requiring unique solutions.
-We go beyond a mere review of this past work, and instead provide a reformulation that explains the ecological inference problem as a particular instance of causal inference and linear regression modeling.
+In this paper, we provide a reassessment of ecological inference methods.\footnote{ As we explain below in Section~\ref{sec-qoi}, we limit our review to EI methods that produce point estimates, as opposed to the partial-identification literature that focuses on bounding the unknown quantities of interest.} The existing methodological literature on EI tends to treat EI as an almost unique problem requiring unique solutions.
+We go beyond a mere review of this past work, and instead provide a reformulation that explains the ecological inference problem within a framework of \begingroupmissing data, causal inference, and linear regression modeling\endgroup.
 By placing EI in this more general framework, users can rely on intuition from statistical first principles on how and when ecological fallacies occur.
 Our reassessment is also empirical.
 We evaluate both well-established and new EI methods on common examples in political science, and show why each tends to underestimate or overestimate the quantity of interest.
-As we explain below in Section~\ref{sec-qoi}, we limit our review to EI methods that produce point estimates, as opposed to the partial-identification literature that focuses on bounding the unknown quantities of interest.

 Our paper consists of three major parts.
 After an illustrative example of the ecological fallacy, we first define our quantities of interest and the estimation challenge.
-The goal is to identify a conditional expectation of an outcome \(Y\) conditional on a categorical predictor variable \(X\), using data that has been coarsened into groups that are a mix of various levels of \(X\).
+The goal is to identify a conditional expectation of an outcome \(Y\) conditional on a categorical predictor variable \(X\), using data that has been coarsened into groups (often, geographies) that contain a mix of categories of \(X\).
 For example, we are interested in the population average of vote choice conditional on racial group identification, but electoral districts coarsen observed data into groups that are each a mixture of White voters, Black voters, and Hispanic voters.